-Ambulance services (continued)

-Note: The Medicare ambulance benefit is a transportation benefit.
-Without a transport HAP Senior Plus Henry Ford Tiered Access cannot pay for ambulance services.
-Therefore, if you refuse ambulance transport or treatment and you are not transported to a facility, ambulance services will not be covered.
+What you must pay when Services that are covered for you you get these services Prior authorization is required Ambulance services (continued) for non-emergency transport if you refuse ambulance transport or treatment and you are services. not transported to a facility, ambulance services will not be covered.
 HAP participates in a Community Paramedics Program, that uses paramedics, in specific counties where participating, after a 911 call to provide treatment in place, when possible, rather than a transport to an emergency or hospital setting.
 This alternate treatment plan provides the option to receive treatment at home instead of an unnecessary transport to the emergency room.
 If transport is needed, the ideal site of care will be chosen.
 The ambulance copay will apply when treatment is provided through the Community Paramedics Program regardless if the ambulance ultimately provides transport.